 +Home Calculators Wanted Advertising Articles

-Engineer at operator console of transistorized Litton 20 Computer
+Engineer at operators console of transistorized Litton 20 Digital Differential Analyzer

 Photo Credit: University of Southern California/California Historical Society

-The operator's console of the Litton 20 computer.
-The computer electronics are contained in the cabinet located behind and to the right of the desk that has the operator's console on it.
+The operator's console of the Litton 20 digital differential analyzer(DDA).
+The electronics of the machine are contained in the cabinet located behind and to the right of the desk that has the operator's console on it.

-The Litton 20 was produced by Litton Industries and was introduced in 1956.
-The logic circuitry is composed entirely of transistors, making it one of the earlier transistorized electronic computing machines.
-The Litton 20 was not a general-purpose computer, but was developed specifically for the solution of differential equations.
+The Litton 20, introduced in 1956, was produced by Litton Industries.
+The logic circuitry is made from transistors, making it one of the earlier transistorized electronic computing machines.
+The Litton 20 was not a general-purpose computer or calculator - its logic circuitry was permanently "wired" for the solution of of linear and non-linear differential equations.
+It consisted of 20 digital integrators that were capable of carrying out 60 integration cycles per second, with parameters stored on a magnetic drum memory.
+The machine had a base price of approximately $10,000.